Paisley Park Cover Final

 During this 90-minute guided tour, you’ll see the main floor of Paisley Park, including the studios where Prince recorded and produced some of his biggest hits.

 It depends on what you hope to see.
-I was ultimately disappointed that I did not get to see any of Prince’s personal space.
+I was ultimately disappointed that I could not see Prince’s personal space.
 I was equally disappointed by the double standards.
-Particularly, no photography, but let’s raid his vault!
+Notably, there is no photography, but let’s raid his vault!

-No, you cannot take pictures inside Paisley Park – it’s stickly forbidden.
-However you can pictures outside.
+No, you cannot take pictures inside Paisley Park – it’s strictly forbidden.
+However, you can take pictures outside.

 Closing Thoughts